watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 I don't really know what my idol self is like at all...

-I was trying to do what Mitsuru did: to use the reason why I became an idol as a reference.
+I was trying to do what Mitsuru did: use the reason why I became an idol as a reference.
 However, my reason for becoming an idol is so boring...
 "The idols I saw on TV looked amazing!
 Maybe I could become too," and such...

 **Hajime:** Mm-mm, I don't think it's a boring reason at all...
 Do you remember what I told you a long, looong time ago?